 Welcome to the seventh edition of Observed!
 Your weekly newsletter, where I bring you a tip you can implement in your infrastructure across many categories like AWS, Terraform and General DevOps practices.
 This week’s edition looks at the Well-Architected framework.

-Welcome to the sixth edition of Observed!
-Your weekly newsletter, where I bring you a tip you can implement in your infrastructure across many categories like AWS, Terraform and General DevOps practices.
-This week’s edition looks at service meshes.
 What is a service mesh?
 A service mesh is dedicated infrastructure for managing service-to-service communication within a microservices architecture.
 It provides a way to manage the complex network of microservices by adding a layer of abstraction between the services and the underlying network.

 Welcome to the fifth edition of Observed!
 Your weekly newsletter, where I bring you a tip you can implement in your infrastructure across many categories like AWS, Terraform and General DevOps practices.
 This week’s edition looks at MACH architectures.